CodePushGo/website/src/content/blog/en/apple-policy-updates-for-capacitor-apps-2025.md

 Capacitor developers should carefully review Apple's guidelines to ensure they are using the recommended tools.
 Staying compliant not only avoids potential issues but also provides access to the latest features.
 These tool updates play a key role in shaping live update strategies.

-Platforms like Capgo have already aligned with these requirements, making it easier to deliver updates while meeting Apple's new standards.
+Platforms like CodePushGo have already aligned with these requirements, making it easier to deliver updates while meeting Apple's new standards.

 ## Meeting Apple's Guidelines